ValeryBruniaux/md2htmlpdf/README.md

 This block supports multilines :

 % The Wonderful title
-  You can have multilines title like this
+  You can have a multilines title like this
 % My Name
   And my friend
   And another one
 % 20/04/2018

 After a blank line you can write your document using markdown syntax.
-Look examples files in example directory.
+Look example files in examples directory.